bimaagung/cafe-reservation/README.md

 ## Cafe Reservation
-Project learning go, this concept is case simulation table resevation and order menu in cafe
+Mini project which focus for development application cafe shop, which is the application is used for customer can table reservation and order menus in the cafe shop.
+Another feature on application is can manage menus, customer and can see transactions which is running

 ## Testing
 - Test Coverage